-Beyond this are estimated lifetime impacts of \$5.2 billion attributable to the increased risk of depression, anxiety and attention deficit hyperactivity disorder in the children of parents with perinatal depression and anxiety, affecting wellbeing, productivity and health system use (PwC Consulting Australia 2019).
+- Beyond this are estimated lifetime impacts of \$5.2 billion attributable to the increased risk of depression, anxiety and attention deficit hyperactivity disorder in the children of parents with perinatal depression and anxiety, affecting well-being, productivity and health system use (PwC Consulting Australia 2019). - Untreated or undertreated mental illness in the perinatal period is associated with significant economic and social costs to Australia, in addition to increased morbidity and mortality for women and poorer outcomes for children and families (Deloittee Access Economics 2012).